FAQS

 how does porchfest work?

-Porchfest is more of a coordinated-yard-performances than it is a conventional festival.
-There's no real boss, no specific enclosed or protected area, and everything you see, eat, or experience exists only because someone decided to step up and make it happen.
-Everything is volunteer-based, making every person involved (either hosting, playing, or attending), a de facto co-creator and real-time manager of the event.
+Porchfest is not a conventional music festival.
+Everything you see, eat, or experience exists only because someone decided to step up and make it happen.
+Everything is volunteer-based, making every person involved (either hosting or attending), a de facto co-creator of the event.

 For attendees, all normal rules of law and order apply and, just like any other day, everyone remains responsible for their own behavior and welfare.
 Wander around, keep yourself safe, and watch out for others.
 Pretty simple.